hhvm/xhp-lib/README.md

 $link = <a href={$href}>Facebook</a>;
 ```

-Take note of the syntax on line 4, this is not a string.
+Take note of the syntax on line 2 (`$link = ...`), this is not a string.
 This is the major new syntax that XHP introduces to Hack.
+The `<a ...>` syntax is used to instantiate an object of the `a` class.

+Notice the assignment to `href={$href}`.
+This is not string interpolation.
+It is setting the attribute `$link->:href`.
 Anything that's in {}'s is interpreted as a full Hack expression.
 This differs from {}'s in double-quoted strings; double-quoted strings can only contain variables.

 You can define arbitrary elements that can be instantiated in Hack.
 Under the covers each element you create is an instance of a class.
 To define new elements you just define a new class.
 XHP comes with a set of predefined elements which implement most of HTML for you.